School of Medicine

 Clinical Professor (Affiliated), Surgery - General Surgery

-Dr. Riskin's medical credentials include a MD from Boston University, residency in surgery at UCLA, and fellowship in critical care and acute care surgery at Stanford University.
-He is board-certified in four specialties, including surgery, critical care, palliative care, and clinical informatics.
-His business training includes a MBA with a focus in bioinformatics from the Massachusetts Institute of Technology and the Stanford Biodesign Innovation Fellowship. -
+Dr. Riskin received his MD from Boston University, completed residency in surgery at UCLA, and fellowship training in critical care and acute care surgery at Stanford University.
+He is board-certified in surgery, critical care, palliative care, and clinical informatics.
+He also holds an MBA from the Massachusetts Institute of Technology and was a Stanford Biodesign Innovation Fellow. -

 Gary K. Roberts, D.D.S.